msfjarvis/msfjarvis.dev/content/about/index.md

 type = "page"
 lastmod = "2025-05-02T03:10:00+05:30"
 aliases = [ "/about", "/contact" ]
-id = "about"
+ShowToc = false
 ShowReadingTime = false
-ShowToc = false
+id = "about"
 +++
 I'm an Android and Kotlin developer with 8 years of experience building apps that have scaled up to hundreds of thousands daily active users and design systems for some of the largest startups in India.

 ### Work

 I currently work at [Cloudflare] as a Systems Engineer.
-I was previously at [Dyte], which was acquired by Cloudflare in March of 2025.
+I was previously at [Dyte], which was acquired by Cloudflare in early 2025.

 You can find the latest version of [my resume here].

 ### Projects

-A few ideas that I've gone ahead and built in my spare time.
-You can support them if you like by [donating here].
+Some things I built to scratch a personal itch, that people found generally useful.

 - [Android Password Store]: A password manager for Android aiming to be fully compatible with the [pass] format.
+I no longer work on this, but there are active forks around for people who still use [pass].
 - [Claw]: A read-only Android client for [lobste.rs], written entirely in [Jetpack Compose].
 - [healthchecks-rs]: A Rust library for interacting with [healthchecks.io] and a couple CLI tools that utilise it.
 - [linkleaner]: Telegram bot to automatically improve link previews.

 ### Contact

-You can find me on [Mastodon], I have a Twitter but I no longer use it for well understood reasons.
+You can find me on [Mastodon], I used to have a Twitter but I've deactivated the account for well understood reasons.
 I'd be happy to write back if you'd like to send me an [email]!

 [cloudflare]: https://cloudflare.com
 [dyte]: https://dyte.io